Mack Ray Edwards: Early years

 Edwards was born in Montgomery County, Arkansas, on October 17, 1918, and moved to Los Angeles County, California, in 1941.
 The year following his arrival in Los Angeles County he joined the United States Army Corps of Engineers and, trained in the use of heavy equipment, served as a combat engineer.
 He married Mary Howell in 1946.
 Between 1950 and 1957, Edwards resided in the cities of Pico Rivera, El Monte and Azusa in Los Angeles County.
 He kept horses and allowed neighborhood youths to ride them.
 He also took local children camping.

 In the 1950s, Edwards joined the International Union of Operating Engineers (IUOE).
 As a heavy equipment operator contracted by the California Department of Transportation (Caltrans) and other agencies, he worked on freeway construction sites in the 1950s and 1960s, driving backhoes and other equipment.
-In the 1960s, Edwards moved to Ralston Avenue in Sylmar, Los Angeles, with his wife and two children, both adopted.
+In the 1960s, Edwards moved to Ralston Avenue in Sylmar, Los Angeles, in the northern San Fernando Valley with his wife and two children, both adopted.